zacwong2151/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `vdelete`, just save the volunteer being deleted).
   * Cons: Complex to implement.
 We must ensure that the implementation of each individual command is correct.

+**Aspect: How to handle current state pointers for both `VersionedVolunteerStorage` and `VersionedEventStorage`:**

+* **Alternative 1 (current choice):** Have separate pointers for both classes, where both pointers increment and decrement simultaneously.
+    * Pros: Is a more suitable choice if one were to adopt the **Alternative 2** approach mentioned above.
+This is because both pointers are now selectively modified, and are not modified in unison.
+    * Cons: There is code duplication as the pointers in both classes are handled the same way.

+* **Alternative 2:** Have both classes inherit from an abstract `VersionedStorage` class.
+Thus, they share the same pointer.
+    * Pros: Results in cleaner code as common fields and methods from both classes can be extracted out into a parent class.
+    * Cons: Harder to implement.

 ### \[Proposed\] Reading an individual event feature